Arquisoft/Agents_i1a/README.md

 Run tests in remote:

-1. Uncomment "@Document(collection= "users")" in AgentInfo and comment the next line.
+1. Comment "@Document(collection= "users")" in AgentInfo and uncomment the next line.
 2. Uncomment the line of the application.properties file.

 # Authors